 The Santa Monica Experience

-Now, head back south on PCH until you come into Santa Monica.
-Park the car and then enjoy the outdoor atmosphere that is Santa Monica.
+Just get back on PCH/Highway 1 south until you come into Santa Monica.
+Park the car and enjoy the outdoor atmosphere that is the famous beachside town.
 There’s the 3rd Street Promenade that has countless shopping and restaurant options.

-Bruxie is located on the 3rd Street Promenade and is known for its cute little waffle sandwiches, including dessert waffle sandwiches!
-They also serve breakfast all day too!
+Bruxie is located on the 3rd Street Promenade and is known for its cute little waffle sandwiches with both savory and sweet options.
+They serve breakfast all day as well.

 Santa Monica Pier

-After you finish dinner, head on down to the water and take a stroll out onto the famous Santa Monica Pier.
+After you finish dinner, head down to the water to take a stroll out onto the famous Santa Monica Pier.
 If it’s your thing, ride the Ferris wheel and roller coaster in Pacific Park.
-Check the calendar before you go as sometimes there are special exhibits like Cirque du Soleil shows under a big top in the parking lot!
+Check the calendar before you go as sometimes there are special exhibits like Cirque du Soleil shows under the big top in the parking lot!

-And there you have it, LA in three days!
-This concludes the post series and I hope it inspires you to travel to Los Angeles even if you don’t have a lot of time to spend there.
-It’s definitely a busy itinerary, but it’s a fun one and you hit almost all of the major LA tourist attractions in a short timeframe.
+And there you have it, a full Los Angeles 3 day itinerary!
+This concludes the series and I hope it inspires you to travel to Los Angeles even if you don’t have a lot of time to spend.
+It’s definitely a busy but fun itinerary that takes you to most of the major LA tourist attractions in a short timeframe.
 Afterwards, if you want to continue your adventures to other parts of the state then this 10-day road trip of California is perfect!

-Let me know in the comments below if you go to Los Angeles and follow this itinerary!
+Drop me a comment below if you visit and follow this Los Angeles 3 day itinerary.
 If you have already been to LA, I would LOVE to hear what your favorite thing is to do there!